 What is the Process for Getting a Custom-Made Oral Appliance?

-If you think you might have sleep apnea or you snore and it is disrupting your sleep, contact Dr. Lively for a consultation.
-Once you are in our office, he will evaluate your airway and determine if oral appliance therapy is the right treatment for you.
-If he believes you have sleep apnea, he will suggest a sleep study or other additional testing, but if not, he will take an impression of your mouth and work to create a customized device that will be available for you to begin using in a week.
+If you think you might have sleep apnea or you snore and it is disrupting your sleep, contact Dr. Lively or Dr. Hand for a consultation.
+Once you are in our office, they will evaluate your airway and determine if oral appliance therapy is the right treatment for you.
+If they believes you have sleep apnea, they will suggest a sleep study or other additional testing, but if not, they will take an impression of your mouth and work to create a customized device that will be available for you to begin using in a week.